FirasAbouzahr/pyPalace/Examples/qubit-resonator eigenmode/README.md

 This example creates an AWS Palace config file for an eigenmode simulation of a superconducting circuit consisting of a single qubit-resonator subsystem (with a truncated feedline).
+The mesh file can be found [above](qubit_resonator_mesh.bdf).

 Below are images of the device, its corresponding mesh, and the qubit mode from the eigenmode simulation visualized in ParaView.